gvwilson/sensibleadventures/nardica/nardica.md

 Johnson Wales we are watching.
 Tell him we are not fooled.
 Tell him that this is his last life, and he should spend it wisely."*

-Iffy woke in a sweat.
+*"No," Aunt Naggie said sharply.
+"You will tell him nothing."*

+Something that felt like a cold metal collar closed around Iffy's neck.
+She woke in a sweat and clutched at her throat, but there was nothing there.

 Honesty stirred and moaned beside her.
 "Ssh, ssh, ssh," Iffy said softly.
 She snuggled back against her friend and closed her eyes until something like sleep came again.

 She woke to the rap of armored knuckles on her door.
 The Marines were polite enough, but it was clear that they felt Iffy should have left Honesty in their